alexisjcarr/macrolimiter/README.md

 /*
   User will send key (here stored as key_) on headers.

   validateKey() will check the key on headers against the passed in array of hashed keys.
 O(n) complexity rn, so fair.

   For the keyLimiter(), pass in the max number of times you want the user to hit your server before being blocked.

-  COMING SOON: Ability to implement calls/time period limits (i.e. 1000 calls/day would be keyLimiter({ CALL_LIMIT: 1000, TIME: '24hr' })).
+  COMING SOON: Ability to implement calls/time period limits (i.e. 1000 calls/day
-  it's in place currently with a cron job, but may switch to clock process for more control over window (sliding vs. fixed) and for hack over Heroku free tier sleeping
+  would be keyLimiter({ CALL_LIMIT: 1000, TIME: '24hr' })).
 */

 app.get(